Dabbers Social Bingo review: Pink gin, prizes and very saucy rhyming

 For more of Metro Girl’s restaurant and bar reviews, click here.

-Posted on 3 Feb 2019, in Activities, Bars, Entertainment, London, Nightlife and tagged City of London, cocktails, foodie, London.
+Posted on 3 Feb 2019, in Activities, Bars, Entertainment, London, Nightlife and tagged City of London, cocktails, East End, foodie.
 Bookmark the permalink.
 Comments Off on Dabbers Social Bingo review: Pink gin, prizes and very saucy rhyming.